Generic Name: tobramycin (TOE-bra-MYE-sin)

 Some MEDICINES MAY INTERACT with tobramycin.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Cephaloridine, cephalosporins (eg, ceftizoxime), cisplatin, colistin, cyclosporine, fludarabine, loop diuretics (eg, furosemide, ethacrynic acid), methoxyflurane, nitrosoureas (eg, carmustine), NSAIDs (eg, ibuprofen), polymyxin B, vancomycin, or viomycin because they may increase the risk of tobramycin's side effects, including increased risk of kidney or hearing loss
+- Cephaloridine, cephalosporins (eg, ceftizoxime), cisplatin, colistin, cyclosporine, fludarabine, loop diuretics (eg, furosemide, ethacrynic acid), methoxyflurane, nitrosoureas (eg, carmustine), nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), polymyxin B, vancomycin, or viomycin because they may increase the risk of tobramycin's side effects, including increased risk of kidney or hearing loss

 - Beta-lactam antibiotics (eg, penicillin, imipenem, ceftizoxime) because they may decrease tobramycin's effectiveness